open-telemetry/opentelemetry-ruby/exporter/otlp-http/README.md

 ## How can I get involved?

-The `opentelemetry-exporter-otlp` gem source is [on github][repo-github], along with related gems including `opentelemetry-sdk`.
+The `opentelemetry-exporter-otlp-http` gem source is [on github][repo-github], along with related gems including `opentelemetry-sdk`.

 The OpenTelemetry Ruby gems are maintained by the OpenTelemetry-Ruby special interest group (SIG).
 You can get involved by joining us in [GitHub Discussions][discussions-url] or attending our weekly meeting.
 See the [meeting calendar][community-meetings] for dates and times.
 For more information on this and other language SIGs, see the OpenTelemetry [community page][ruby-sig].

 ## License

-The `opentelemetry-exporter-otlp` gem is distributed under the Apache 2.0 license.
+The `opentelemetry-exporter-otlp-http` gem is distributed under the Apache 2.0 license.
 See [LICENSE][license-github] for more information.

 [opentelemetry-collector-home]: https://opentelemetry.io/docs/collector/about/